karinabautista/Data_projects_TripleTen/Monitoring Returns for SuperStore/README.md

-# Monitoring Returns for SuperStore
+# Monitoring Returns for Superstore
 By Karina Bautista

 ## Project Overview
-A visual analysis of profit, return rates, and advertising performance to guide strategic business decisions.
+A visual analysis of return rates, sales performance, and regional trends to identify patterns in product returns and support data-driven business decisions.

 ## Tableau Public Link
 View my dashboard here: https://public.tableau.com/views/Sprint5Project_17713552686020/MonitoringReturns?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 ![Alt text](Visuals/Monitoring-Returns-Dashboard.png)

-## Total Sales & Returns
+## Key Metric: Return Rate
-Returns in this dashboard are measured using return rate (units returned ÷ units sold), which allows for consistent comparison across products, sub-categories, and regions regardless of sales volume.
-This makes return rate the most effective metric for identifying items that may be underperforming or creating customer dissatisfaction.
+Returns are measured using return rate (units returned ÷ units sold) to allow for fair comparison across products, categories, and regions regardless of sales volume.

-The total number of returns can still provide useful context, particularly for high-volume products where even an average return rate may create operational strain.
-However, return rate remains the best indicator for pinpointing categories that warrant further investigation.

-Products with elevated return rates may require deeper review to determine root causes such as product quality issues, misleading descriptions, sizing or compatibility problems, or misaligned customer expectations.

-Here, you can see there is no specific trend tied to sale volume to return rate.
+While total returns provide helpful context, return rate is the most effective metric for identifying underperforming products and potential customer dissatisfaction.

+Higher return rates may indicate:

+- Product quality issues
+- Misleading or unclear product descriptions
+- Shipping or handling damage
+- Mismatch between product and customer expectations

+## Total Sales & Returns by Sub-Category

+There is no clear relationship between sales volume and return rate, meaning high-selling products are not always the ones driving returns.

+The highest-risk areas are sub-categories with both strong sales and elevated return rates, as they create the greatest financial and operational impact.

 ![Alt text](Visuals/Total-Sales-and-Returns-by-Sub-Category.png)

-## Returns Month Over Month
+## Return Rates Month Over Month
-You see a 20% increase in the return rate in August.
-When breaking it down by category, you can see the Office Supplies is the main contributor to this spike.

-You can check each category using the filter on the left side to see each categories breakdown and cumulative results.

-Recommendation: Implement inventory quality checks before August shipments.
+Return rates show a noticeable increase of approximately 20% in August, primarily driven by the Office Supplies category.

+This spike may suggest:

+- Seasonal demand patterns
+- Increased promotional activity
+- Operational strain during higher sales periods

+Even short-term increases in return rate can impact profitability due to reverse logistics and lost revenue.

 ![Alt text](Visuals/Returns-Month-Over-Month.png)

 ## Return Rate by Month per Region
-The West Coast shows higher return rates per category, especially in Office Supplies, than the other regions.
-This could indicate shipment issues when products go out West.
+The West Coast consistently shows higher return rates, especially within Office Supplies.

-You can select specific categories and/or regions to help further narrow down the data and see each region's return data.

-Recommendation: Investigate West Coast shipping processes, starting with the highest-return states, to identify potential quality or delivery issues.
+This pattern may indicate:

+- Shipping or fulfillment challenges
+- Longer delivery times
+- Regional differences in customer expectations or product usage

+While this suggests a logistics-related issue, further analysis would be needed to confirm the root cause.

 ![Alt text](Visuals/Return-Rate-by-Month-per-Region.png)

 ## Return Rate by State per Category
-California and Oregon stand out as the two states with the highest overall return rates.
-Because both are located on the West Coast, this regional pattern may suggest potential shipping challenges, delivery timelines, or customer expectation mismatches that warrant further investigation.
+California and Oregon have the highest overall return rates, reinforcing the regional trend seen in the West.

-Additionally, Mississippi and Nebraska show Office Supplies as their most returned category.
-This trend indicates a need for deeper analysis to determine underlying causes, such as product quality concerns, packaging damage during transit, or inconsistencies between product descriptions and customer expectations.

-You can see each state's return rate breakdown by category.
+Additionally:

+- Office Supplies is the most returned category across multiple states
+- States like Mississippi and Nebraska also show elevated returns in this category

+These patterns suggest that returns may be driven by a mix of product-specific issues and regional factors.

 ![Alt text](Visuals/Return-Rate-by-State-per-Category.png)

+## Conclusions & Recommendations

+This analysis shows that returns are not evenly distributed across the business.
+Certain categories, time periods, and regions contribute more heavily to return activity.

+Office Supplies stands out as a key driver of return rate increases, including a significant spike in August.
+At the same time, the West Coast—particularly California and Oregon—consistently shows higher return rates, pointing to potential regional or logistical challenges.

+From a business perspective, returns directly impact profitability through lost revenue, additional handling costs, and inventory inefficiencies.
+Focusing on the highest-impact areas can help reduce both costs and customer dissatisfaction.

+**Recommendations**

+**Investigate high-return subcategories (Office Supplies):**
+Identify specific products contributing to returns and evaluate potential issues such as quality, packaging, or unclear product descriptions.

+**Analyze the August return spike:**
+Review seasonal trends, promotions, and fulfillment processes during this period to determine what may have caused the increase.

+**Evaluate West Coast shipping and fulfillment:**
+Assess delivery timelines, handling processes, and regional logistics to identify potential causes of higher return rates.

+**Prioritize high-impact products:**
+Focus on items with both high sales volume and high return rates, as they represent the greatest opportunity for cost reduction.

+**Improve customer expectations:**
+Enhance product descriptions, images, and details to reduce mismatches between what customers expect and what they receive.